i-dream-of-ai/video-editor/README.md

 ### Resources

 The server implements an interface to upload, generate, and edit videos with:
-- Custom vj:// URI scheme for accessing individual videos and project
+- Custom vj:// URI scheme for accessing individual videos and projects
 - Each project resource has a name, description
+- Search results are returned with metadata about what is in the video, and when, allowing for edit generation directly

 ### Prompts